Monitoring and Surveillance

 LCPL also operates a Rupee Draft Clearing System and US Dollar Cheque Clearing System.
 In the Rupee Draft Clearing System, cheques and drafts of foreign banks drawn on their 'nostro' accounts with Commercial Banks in Sri Lanka and in favour of customers of Commercial Banks in Sri Lanka are cleared manually by LCPL.
 The net clearing balances of this system are settled at the RTGS at 2.15 p.m. on each business day.
 The daily average value of cheques cleared by this system was Rs.
 1.5 million in 2012.

-The US Dollar Cheque Clearing System was launched in 2002 and is a semi-computerised clearing system for cheques and drafts in US Dollars issued by Commercial Banks in Sri Lanka and payable to Sri Lankan individuals and institutions, and issued by banks and exchange houses abroad and drawn on Commercial Banks in Sri Lanka.
-This system reduced the time lag for clearing and settlement of US Dollar cheques and drafts from 3 weeks to about 4 days.
-The system also reduced the clearing charges by banks significantly, as previously cheques and drafts had to be dispatched to correspondent banks abroad for realisation, whereas now they are exchanged over the counter locally.
-The settlement of interbank clearing balances of the US Dollar Cheque Clearing System takes place through the accounts of participants maintained in a private Commercial Bank.
-A daily average of 221 cheques worth of US $ 850,152 was cleared in the system during 2012.
+The US Dollar Draft Clearing System was launched by LCPL in 2002 and is a semi computerised clearing system for cheques and drafts denominated in US Dollars issued by LCBs in Sri Lanka and payable to Sri Lankan individuals and institutions, and issued by banks exchange houses abroad and drawn on LCBs in Sri Lanka.
+This system reduced the time lag for clearing and settlement of US Dollar cheques and drafts of aforementioned categories from 3 weeks to about 4 days and the clearing fees charged by banks significantly.
+The settlement of inter bank clearing balances of the US Dollar Cheque Clearing System takes place through the accounts of participants maintained in a LCBs.
+A daily average of 248 cheques worth of US$ 1,054,665 was cleared by the system in 2014.

 Equities Trading System and Debt Securities Trading System

-The Colombo Stock Exchange operates two on-line systems: i.e. the Automated Trading System (ATS) for real time trading of equity (shares) and the Debt Securities Trading System (DEX) for trading of beneficial interest of Government securities and corporate debt securities.
-Stockbrokers licensed by the Securities and Exchange Commission of Sri Lanka (SEC) perform as direct participants in the ATS and DEX.
-At the end of Dec 2012 there were 28 direct participants, 15 member firms and 13 trading members permitted to trade in the DEX System.
+The Colombo Stock Exchange operates two on- line systems: i.e. the Automated Trading System (ATS) for real time trading of equity (shares) and the Debt Securities Trading System (DEX) for trading of beneficial interest of Government Securities and corporate debt securities.
+Stockbrokers licensed by the Securities Exchange Commission (SEC) perform as direct participants in the ATS and DEX.
+At the end of December 2014, there were 29 direct participants, 15 member firms and 14 trading members permitted to trade in the DEX system.

 Surveillance of Financial Conglomerates